mtklr/10print/README.md

 ## Hmm...

 Is the banding pattern seen in zoomed-out views of these images the result of bash's pseudo-random number generator?

+(No, it's how the Finder column view preview shows the images initially, or when resizing the window).